How to Take the El Nido to Coron Ferry (Or Coron to El Nido!)

-Flying in the Philippines is cheap, but traveling between islands by ferry is much more fun!
+UPDATED 2020.
+Flying in the Philippines is cheap, but travelling between islands by ferry is much more fun!
 For those who have been thinking about heading to the Philippines, it might be the case that you want to explore the beautiful areas of El Nido on Palawan as well as the neighbouring island of Coron.
 Both areas are pristine, but they can seem like they’re a pain in the neck to access from each other, with many reports of flights being needed from El Nido back to Cebu or even Manila and then onward to Coron or vice versa.
 This isn’t the case at all, and in fact, the ferry is more alive than ever before.
-Here’s a brief rundown on using this helpful and easy method of transport when traversing these Philippine islands.
+Here’s a brief rundown on using El Nido to Coron (or Coron to El Nido) ferry when traversing these Philippine islands.

-El Nido – Coron Ferry Timetable and Price
+El Nido to Coron Ferry Price

 EL NIDO TO CORON FAST FERRY: $35 per person or around 1800 pesos.

 EL NIDO TO CORON SLOW FERRY: $25 per person or around 1300 pesos.

 Considering the slow ferry takes almost a whole day, I’d recommend the fast ferry for the sake of $10.

-Fast Ferry From El Nido to Coron – Photo Source: ElNidoparadise.com
+El Nido to Coron Timetable

 EL NIDO TO CORON FAST FERRY: Leaves El Nido every morning at 6am.
 It leaves Coron at 12pm (noon).
 Takes around three and half hours.

 EL NIDO TO CORON SLOW FERRY: Leaves El Nido every morning between 730 and 830am.
 It leaves Coron between 730 and 830am.
 Takes between five and nine hours.

 Both types of ferries are comfortable and offer food.
 The slower ferry seats about 80 people, but often it’s not full, especially if it’s a weekday and not a holiday or weekend.
 The boat itself is a wooden long boat of sorts that has seating both inside or on the roof, ideal for watching the world go by and catching some sea air.
 The seats are padded, so it makes for a comfortable trip, even if you’re taking the longer option, allowing you to lay down and spread out if the boat isn’t full.

-The food served on board varies in type, but it can be really delicious.
+The food served onboard varies in type, but it can be really delicious.
 Food can include rice, chicken, vegetables and the like with bread and water or juice.

 Source: Jonathan Valencia on Pixabay